 |This step is only shown if the data directory was not already configured during installation.|

 The first time the IPT is run, you will be presented with a few simple steps to prepare the IPT for use.
-The IPT setup page (see screen image, below) is the first of two setup pages.
-It requires publishers to confirm that they have read and understand a disclaimer regarding data licensing.
-Next it requires a location where the data for the IPT installation can be stored.
+First it requires a location where the data for the IPT installation can be stored.
 The format of the location entered on the page must conform with the standard for an absolute path to a directory on the operating system where the IPT is installed; relative paths are not supported.
 For example, use a path such as

 C:\datadir for Windows environments or

 /srv/datadir for Unix and Mac OS X environments.
 The IPT must have write permission to the selected location.
 If it does, the path can be entered in the text box provided and then click on the button labelled "Save" - the directory will be created if it doesn’t already exist.
 It is permissible to create the data directory first with the appropriate write permissions, then enter the absolute path to the directory in the text box and click on the "Save" button.